June 26, 2026

 Image credit: NOAA Climate.gov

-The Oceanic Niño Index (ONI) is the headline number for tracking El Niño and La Niña.
+The ONI is the headline number for tracking El Niño and La Niña.
 When it climbs above +0.5 °C, insurers reprice catastrophe risk, grain traders revise yield forecasts, and energy planners brace for shifted demand.
-It is one of the most consequential single numbers in climate.
+Part 1 reproduced it from its native source; here we stress-test both the method and the engine against a dataset built on entirely different physics.

-The ONI is a 3-month running mean of sea-surface-temperature (SST) anomalies in the Niño-3.4 region of the equatorial Pacific — the box bounded by 5°S–5°N and 170°W–120°W. An “anomaly” means: how much warmer or cooler the ocean is than its normal baseline for that month.
-Average the anomaly over three consecutive months, and you get one ONI value, classified as:
+The ONI is a 3-month running mean of sea-surface-temperature (SST) anomalies in the Niño-3.4 region of the equatorial Pacific — the box bounded by 5°S–5°N and 170°W–120°W. An “anomaly” means how much warmer or cooler the ocean is than its normal baseline for that month.
+Average the anomaly over three consecutive months and you get one ONI value:

 • El Niño when ONI ≥ +0.5 °C